Sumranverma/AI-Deployment-Intelligence-Copilot/README.md

 ## 🔐 Environment Variables

+LLM functionality is optional.

-For optional LLM functionality, create a `.env` file in the project root:
+To configure the OpenAI integration, create a `.env` file in the project root:

 ```text
 OPENAI_API_KEY=your_api_key_here